albertosaurus/vocalware/README.markdown

 ### Override attributes for a single request

-Lets say you need to say few words in Spanish, you can override `:voice` attribute for one single request:
+If you need to say few words in Spanish, you can override `:voice` attribute for one single request:

 ```
 voice = Vocalware::Vocalware.find(:lang => :es, :name => 'Juan')
 client.gen('Hola!
-Que tal estas?')
+Que tal estas?', :voice => voice)
 ```

 ## Running tests